davidwilby/WhoCanIVoteFor/README.md

 (perhaps weekly).
 Both the hours and the cron schedule in needs to be edited in `sam-template.yaml` for this change to take effect.

+## Mayoral Booklets

+PDF booklets can be manually added here wcivf/assets/booklets following the same naming convention as the other booklets.
+The file name should be the same as the election slug.
+Then, add the slug and corresponding booklet file name to the list here /wcivf/apps/elections/models.py#L187.

 # New WCIVF Google Sheets imports (Hustings, local parties)

 Peter will have set up some Google sheets in a known format.
 The CSV version of these sheets are imported in to WCIVF from time to time.